Research the cause of low usage of our client's product CTAT, and improve it to increase its adoption in higher education settings.

 Typography & Icons

-- Usability testing and iterative design
+- Practiced usability testing and iterative design

 Some possible next steps for this project might include: